-The questionnaire did not explicitly clarify whether all types of construction or placement of installations and structures in the OSPAR Maritime Area were covered by Contracting Parties.
-However, Contracting Parties considered that all significant types of construction or placement of installations and structures were covered by their national legislation.
-It appeared from the responses to a question by the United Kingdom that no Contracting Parties exempted small scale construction activities.
+The questionnaire did not explicitly clarify whether all types of construction or placement of installations and structures in the OSPAR maritime area were covered by Contracting Parties.
+However, Contracting Parties represented at SEABED 2002 considered that all significant types of construction or placement of installations and structures were covered by their national legislation.
+It appeared from the responses to a question by the UK that no Contracting Parties exempted small scale construction activities.